dwenzlick/env/README.md

 env
 ===

-Handy configuration files and scripts managed via gnu stow.
+Handy configuration files and scripts managed via gnu stow and git submodules.

 TODO: Refactor this package such that it mimics my home dir
 TODO: Write a script to invoke stow